Psyche-L/Non-Shall-Password/README.md

   git clone git@github.com:Psyche-L/Non-Shall-Password.git
 ```
 or go to my github click on this link to the repository and clone it here https://github.com/Psyche-L/Non-Shall-Password
+## Easter egg
+Comments out code for extra fun if you choose to do so; feel free to take a look and try it out.